Vyral/base-template/_posts/2019-12-03-stunning-design-by-valley-custom-homes.md

 {% include youtube.html %}

-If you're even remotely interested in purchasing a new construction property, we have a great opportunity for you: **Come check the stunning designs from the new builder in town, Valley Custom Homes.**
+If you're even remotely interested in purchasing a new construction property, we have a great opportunity for you: **Come check out the stunning designs from the new builder in town, Valley Custom Homes.**

 These homes have an open design with three large bedrooms, 2.5 baths, plus a media room.
-In the kitchens, you’ll find picturesque windows, a quartz center island and countertops, upgraded SS appliances, custom cabinetry, AND huge walk-in pantry.&nbsp;
+In the kitchens, you’ll find picturesque windows, a quartz center island and countertops, upgraded SS appliances, custom cabinetry, AND a huge walk-in pantry.&nbsp;

 You’ll also see a spacious great room with custom-built shelves, a stunning gas fireplace complete with mantle, and a double glass slider door with direct access to a full, covered patio.
 The patio itself has a ceiling fan and a gas line for a barbecue pit.
 The master suite has custom accent windows and the elegant master bath comes with a soaker tub and a separate walk-in tile shower.